 There’s a lot at stake, and it’s crucial to select the most appropriate service provider.
 Find out everything you need to know about the prospective third parties.
 Make a shortlist, do due diligence and follow up on every reference given.
 Look for references from companies that have been working for an extended period with the potential provider.
 It’s not enough for a service provider to have a good reputation, organizations must carefully match their business requirements with the capabilities of the provider, so understand what they can offer and their expertise in the areas you’re looking for.

 Step 4: Execute Detailed Agreements

 Treat the provider not as a vendor but as a strategic partner, an extension of your own organization.
-To overcome some of the key procurement outsourcing challenges and concerns — such as loss of control; security and confidentiality; integration of in-house and external teams, working styles and technologies, etc. — the organization must work closely alongside the service provider.
+To overcome some of the key procurement business process outsourcing challenges and concerns — such as loss of control; security and confidentiality; integration of in-house and external teams, working styles and technologies, etc. — the organization must work closely with the service provider.
 It is important to have someone monitor and coordinate with the provider, smoothen the path, gauge performance and ensure compliance among internal stakeholders.
-It will be necessary to implement a change management process as it will reduce resistance and delays and improve user compliance.
+It is necessary to implement a change management process that can reduce resistance and delays and improve user compliance.

 Procurement business process outsourcing is the process of hiring a third-party supplier to take care of the management and provision of your procurement.

 - Enterprises looking to streamline their procurement function can benefit from bringing in procurement service providers who can put processes and best practices in place.